What is humanitarian aid?

 Help in times of need

 As a result of disasters, conflicts or crises, people often find themselves in life-threatening emergency situations.
-Humanitarian aid aims to ensure the survival of those affected and alleviate their suffering.
+In such cases, Help provides humanitarian aid.
+But what does this term actually mean and what are the humanitarian principles?

 Aid organizations such as Help then provide people with drinking water, food, medicines, tents and other relief supplies, but also provide initial medical care, psychosocial support or cash assistance.